TopOTheHourBot/TopOTheHourBot/README.md

 I go by "braedye" in Twitch chat.
 Feel free to say hey or ask questions!

+### Why does the bot chat normally sometimes?

+The bot has some commands that are only usable by me and some friends.
+One of those commands is "$shadow", which routes whatever we're saying through the bot.
+If you ever see the bot talking like a normal chatter, one of us likely used that command.

 ## Requirements

 The bot was written using Python 3.10.
 It's only external requirement is [TwitchIO](https://twitchio.dev/en/latest/) (version 2.4.0 at the time of development).